microsoft/Quantum/README.md

 You can find instructions on how to install the Quantum Development Kit in [our online documentation](https://docs.microsoft.com/azure/quantum/install-overview-qdk/), which also includes an introduction to [quantum programming concepts](https://docs.microsoft.com/azure/quantum/concepts-overview/).

-For a quick guide on how to set up a development environment from scratch using [Visual Studio Code](https://code.visualstudio.com) or [Visual Studio Codespaces](https://online.visualstudio.com/login), see [here](#setting-up-your-development-environment).
+For a quick guide on how to set up a development environment from scratch using [Visual Studio Code](https://code.visualstudio.com) or [GitHub Codespaces](https://github.com/features/codespaces), see [here](#setting-up-your-development-environment).

 A [Docker](https://docs.docker.com/install/) image definition is also provided for your convenience, see [here](#running-a-jupyter-notebook-with-docker) for instructions on how to build and use it.